apache/gravitino/docs/index.md

 ## Gravitino playground

 To experience Gravitino with other components simply, Gravitino provides a playground to run.
-It integrates Apache Hadoop, Apache Hive, Trino, Mysql, PostgreSQL, and Gravitino together as a complete environment.
+It integrates Apache Hadoop, Apache Hive, Trino, MySQL, PostgreSQL, and Gravitino together as a complete environment.
 To experience the whole features, please also see [Getting started](./getting-started) and [How to use the Gravitino playground](./how-to-use-the-playground) to learn how to use the playground.